 Madison is a second year student at UMaine.
 She is studying sustainable agriculture.
 Madison just moved to Maine in 2016.
 She is helping her parents build a house and start a farm in a small town called Detroit.
 She plans on staying in Maine long after graduation.
 Originally from New Hampshire, Madison has always grown up in a farm and has always been interested in improving her local community through food.

+Marie has been with MFFM since 2016, in collaboration with the Southern Aroostook Soil & Water Conservation District, overseeing SNAP and Maine Harvest Bucks at the Houlton Community Market.
 Marie has a longstanding interest in health and wellness and a particular enthusiasm for growing, cooking and sharing nutritious food.
 Throughout her career, she has worn many hats in the wellness field, including personal care provider, health consultant, massage therapist, and natural food store staff person.
 She appreciates the community she’s found in moving to Aroostook County and is excited to help expand access to healthy food via the Houlton Community Market.email@example.com